Introduction to 100 Days to Walk with the Spirit

 In these days of abundant Christian Bible Study materials, I always seek out an author’s credentials and background to answer the question, “Why should I listen to you?”
 Our world is full of people we now know as “influencers” who become known for their great number of “followers.”
 They may have compelling, charismatic personalities, or provocative styles of relating their thoughts, but are those thoughts worth my time and attention?
 This is a fair and even necessary line of questioning in these days of instant celebrity—even among Christians.
 So, why should you listen to me?
 Here’s my story.

-This exercise is the product of more than seven years of focused study beginning in 2017.
+This exercise is the product of more than eight years of focused study beginning in 2017.
 However, the reason for initiating the study has its roots in my call to ministry back in 1980.
-Newly married to a wonderful young lady named Susan, and embarked on a promising career in the construction industry, I was miserable.
-Seeking relief from feelings of total dissatisfaction with life, and being an avid reader, I pulled a book off my bookshelf that I had purchased from a Christian book club the previous year, but had never read.
+Newly married to a wonderful young lady named Susan and embarked on a promising career in the construction industry, I was miserable.
+Seeking relief from feelings of total dissatisfaction with life, and being an avid reader, I pulled a book off my bookshelf that I had purchased from a Christian book club the previous year but had never read.
 I selected the book because I sensed that my present problem had spiritual roots.
-The book was entitled How On Earth Can I Be Spiritual: You can stop living the up and down Christian life by Dr. C. Sumner Wemp, the vice president of spiritual affairs at Lynchburg Baptist College, Lynchburg, VA (now Liberty University).
-The book was based on material from Dr. Wemp’s Spiritual Life Conferences through which he had been teaching people for years how to be Spirit-filled Christians.
+The book was entitled How On Earth Can I Be Spiritual: You Can Stop Living the Up and Down Christian Life by Dr. C. Sumner Wemp, the Vice President of Spiritual Affairs at Lynchburg Baptist College, Lynchburg, VA (now Liberty University).
+The book was based on material from Dr. Wemp’s Spiritual Life Conferences, through which he had been teaching people for years how to be Spirit-filled Christians.

 As I read the book, I became aware of the Holy Spirit’s presence in my life and increasingly sensitive to his guidance.
 As this occurred, he brought to mind a commitment I had made to God as a nine-year-old boy during a missionary conference at my home church.
 I had responded to the invitation from a visiting missionary speaker one evening to surrender my life to serve God in full-time ministry.
-God had touched my heart during the missionary’s message and I was serious about serving God with my life.
-Shortly after that, in 1967, my family moved from our home in southern New Jersey to my Dad’s home state of Minnesota and I quickly forgot about that commitment in a flurry of new circumstances and experiences.
-In 1980, the Spirit reminded me of my promise which I had made to God with the earnest faith of a child.
+God had touched my heart during the missionary’s message, and I was serious about serving God with my life.
+Shortly after that, in 1967, my family moved from our home in southern New Jersey to my father’s home state of Minnesota and I quickly forgot about that commitment in a flurry of new circumstances and experiences.
+In 1980, as I became more sensitive to the Spirit, he reminded me of my promise which I had made to God with the earnest faith of a child.
 I surrendered to the call and broke the news to Susan.

 Susan and I went from Bible college to church-planting following my graduation and we did that for five exhausting years.
 Early in this period, I was ordained by an ordination council convened at our home church in Mankato, Minnesota.
 Also, during this time, our daughter Natalie was born.
-At the five year mark, we took a recovery year off from ministry and then headed for Oregon so I could attend graduate school at Western Seminary in Portland.
+At the five-year mark of church-planting, we took a recovery year off from ministry and then headed for Oregon so I could attend graduate school at Western Seminary in Portland.
 During this time at Western, God led us into the military chaplaincy.
-Following graduation with a Master of Divinity degree and eighteen months of serving as a pastor to single adults, I was selected to enter active duty service as a chaplain.
+Following graduation with a Master of Divinity degree and eighteen months of serving as a pastor to single adults, I was selected to enter active-duty service as a chaplain.
 In 1994, we began active duty in the Army Chaplaincy.
 This ministry would lead us around the world for 22 glorious years.

 Excerpt from A. W. Tozer, How To Be Filled With The Holy Spirit